deponian/logalize/readme.md

 Logalize looks for configuration files in these places:
 - `/etc/logalize/logalize.yaml`
 - `~/.config/logalize/logalize.yaml`
+- path from `-c/--config` flag
 - `.logalize.yaml` in current directory
-- path from `-c/--config` option

 If more than one configuration file is found, they are merged.
 The lower the file in the list, the higher its priority.

-A configuration file can contain four top-level keys: `formats`, `patterns`, `words` and `themes`.
-In the first three you define what you want to catch, and in the last you describe how you want to colorize it.
+A configuration file can contain five top-level keys: `formats`, `patterns`, `words`, `themes` and `settings`.
+In the first three you define what you want to catch and in `themes` you describe how you want to colorize it. `settings` is a way to set some options if you don't want to pass them as flags.

 ### Log formats